Collaborative-AI/tutorial/Python/README.md

 #### Windows
 - Run the downloaded installer.
+- If select "Administrator", then select "Register Anaconda as the system Python" during installation. (recommended)
-- Select "Just Me" and check "Add Anaconda to my PATH environment variable" during installation.
+- If select "Just Me", then check "Add Anaconda to my PATH environment variable" during installation.
 - Complete the installation process.

 #### Mac